 What we offer:

-We offer a time limited non clinical alternative to A & E, to reduce distress and work with people to resolve or better manage crisis.
+We offer a non clinical alternative to A & E, to reduce distress and work with people to resolve or better manage crisis.

-We offer up to two hours of support, during this time we can offer one hour of one-to-one support and one hour in the social space, where refreshments and hot food will be available.
+We offer one-to-one support and also a social space, where refreshments and hot food will be available.

 Professional Referral Contact: 07760 173 505